-The town itself is a colorful pueblo of quaint cafes, delectable eats, and plenty of local flavor all housed within bright and cheerful colonial architecture.
+The town of Salento is a colourful pueblo of quaint cafés, delectable eats, and plenty of local flavour, all housed within bright and cheerful colonial architecture.
 Even on a dreary day, the vibrancy of this town shines through.

 Where to Stay in Salento